 Nitrogen is an essential component of proteins, genetic material, chlorophyll, and other key organic molecules.
 All organisms require nitrogen in order to survive.
 Nitrogen exists in several forms.
-These forms include gaseous nitrogen (N2), nitrites (NO2), nitrate (NO3), ammonia nitrogen (NH3-N), and ammonium (NH4).
+These forms include gaseous nitrogen $(N_2)$ , nitrites $(NO_2)$ , nitrate $(NO_3)$ , ammonia nitrogen $(NH_3-N)$ , and ammonium $(NH_4)$ .
 Ammonia can be toxic to fish and other aquatic organisms at certain levels.
 Unlike ammonia, ammonium (NH4) is not toxic to aquatic organisms and is readily available for uptake by plankton and macrophytes.
 Nitrogen levels have increased as human activities have accelerated the rate of fixed nitrogen being put into circulation.
 High nitrogen levels can cause eutrophication.
-Eutrophication increases biomass of phytoplankton, decrease water transparency, and causes oxygen depletion.
+Eutrophication increases biomass of phytoplankton, decreases water transparency, and causes oxygen depletion.
 Ammonia nitrogen is monitored so that the effects on fish spawning, hatching, growth rate and pathologic changes in gills, liver and kidney tissue can be related to the detected levels of ammonia nitrogen.
-Nitratenitrogen degrades to nitrite or produces ammonia which has a detrimental effect on aquatic life and, therefore, has been monitored to assure levels are below the regulatory "safe" limit.
+Nitrate-nitrogen degrades to nitrite or produces ammonia which has a detrimental effect on aquatic life and, therefore, has been monitored to assure levels are below the regulatory "safe" limit.

 Phosphate has been analyzed as phosphorus and has been monitored due to the potential for uptake by nuisance algae.
 Levels of phosphate can indicate the potential for rapid growth of algae (algae bloom) which can cause serious oxygen depletion during the algae decay process.
-Phosphorous is typically the limiting nutrient in a water body.
-Therefore, addition of phosphorous to the ecosystem stimulates the growth of plants and algae.
-Phosphorous is delivered to lakes and streams by way of storm water runoff from agricultural fields, residential property, and construction sites.
-Other sources of phosphorous are anaerobic decomposition of organic matter, leaking sewer systems, waterfowl, and point source pollution.
-The general standard for phosphorous in lake water is $0.05 \, \text{mg/L}$ .
-Dissolved phosphorous also called orthophosphorous is generally found in much smaller concentrations than total phosphorous and is readily available for uptake.
-For this reason dissolved phosphorous concentrations are variable and difficult to use as an indicator of nutrient availability.
+Phosphorus is typically the limiting nutrient in a water body.
+Therefore, addition of phosphorus to the ecosystem stimulates the growth of plants and algae.
+Phosphorus is delivered to lakes and streams by way of storm water runoff from agricultural fields, residential property, and construction sites.
+Other sources of phosphorus are anaerobic (absent of oxygen) decomposition of organic matter, leaking sewer systems, waterfowl, and point source pollution.
+The general standard for phosphorus in lake water is 0.05mg/L. Dissolved phosphorus, also called orthophosphorus, is generally found in much smaller concentrations than total phosphorus and is readily available for uptake.
+For this reason dissolved phosphorus concentrations are variable and difficult to use as an indicator of nutrient availability.